Best Camera Straps for Heavy Lenses: A Complete Guide |

 7: Distribute Weight Across Both Shoulders When Possible

 For long shoots, especially with particularly heavy lenses, consider alternating sides or distributing weight evenly.
-Dual harness systems or padded shoulder straps help minimize strain and prevent muscle fatigue.
+Dual harness systems or padded shoulder straps help minimise strain and prevent muscle fatigue.

 8: Use Anti-Slip Backing for Stability